initia-labs/movevm/builders/README.md

 # Cross Compilation Scripts

-As this library is targetting go developers, we cannot assume a properly set up rust environment on their system.
+As this library is targeting go developers, we cannot assume a properly set up rust environment on their system.
 Further, when importing this library, there is no clean way to add a `libmovevm.{so,dll,dylib}`.
 It needs to be committed with the tagged (go) release in order to be easily usable.